 Better for digestion

 Dogs have short digestive systems that limit their ability to digest fiber-rich plant foods.
 With raw food being mostly meat-based, it is far easier for dogs to digest.
-Many dog owners who advocate a raw food diet comment that it allows for better digestion, which means fewer, firmer, and smaller stools — which are easier for you to manage when it comes to poop scoop time.
+Many dog owners who advocate a raw food diet for dogs say it allows for better digestion, which means fewer, firmer, and smaller stools — which are easier for you to manage when it comes to poop scoop time.

 Fewer allergic reactions

 Eating raw is closer to what dogs would eat had they not been domesticated.
-Exposure to common allergens like corn, wheat, and soy results in a reaction among many breeds.
-As raw food tends to be grain and gluten-free this downgrades the risk of an allergic reason.
+Exposure to common allergens like corn, wheat, and soy causes a reaction among many breeds.
+As raw food tends to be grain and gluten-free, this downgrades the risk of an allergic reason.
 Being nutritionally rich also contributes to resolving environmental allergies.

-We all want our pooches to look good without having to spend a small fortune on dog grooming services.
-It is said that a fresh, natural raw diet provides dogs with all the nutrients for healthy skin and a shiny coat – especially when one considers the essential fatty acids that are abundant in raw food.
+We all want our pooches to look good without spending a small fortune on dog grooming services.
+A fresh, natural raw diet provides dogs with all the nutrients for healthy skin and a shiny coat – especially when one considers the essential fatty acids abundant in raw food.

 Increased alertness and energy levels

 Highly processed foods can make dogs lethargic.
 While no one wants to deal with a hyperactive puppy the whole time, we want our dogs to have fun and exude energy.
-The good nutrients available in raw food has resulted in increased energy levels for many dogs, which also has repercussions on the dog’s alertness.
+The nutrients available in raw food create increased energy levels for many dogs and improve the dog’s alertness.

 Cleaner teeth and better breath

-We love kisses and cuddles from our doggies, but their breath can often be rather unpleasant, with the majority of dogs suffering some form of periodontal disease.
-The process of chewing raw meats and raw bones is great for helping to scrape plaque off a dog’s teeth which subsequently leads to cleaner teeth and fresh breath.
+We love kisses and cuddles from our doggies, but their breath can often be rather unpleasant, with most dogs suffering some form of periodontal disease.
+Chewing raw meats and bones is excellent for helping to scrape plaque off a dog’s teeth, which subsequently leads to cleaner teeth and fresh breath.

 If you’re considering feeding raw food to your dog, it’s important to remember that each dog is different.
-Some take to it naturally and others will struggle, but it is certainly a lesser-known option that is worth considering when you factor in the advantages we’ve discussed.
-Remember changing a diet can also be tricky, especially for those with sensitive digestion, so speak to your vet before jumping in.
+Some take to it naturally, and others will struggle, but it is undoubtedly a lesser-known option worth considering when you factor in the advantages we’ve discussed.
+Remember that changing a diet can also be tricky, especially for sensitive digestion, so speak to your vet before jumping in.